Consulting Interview Dress Code: What to Wear to a Case Interview (2026)

 - Skirt suit: Same colors.
 Skirt length at or slightly below the knee.

-- Blazer + trousers (matching): Counts as business professional.
-Mixing a blazer with unmatched trousers can work if both are very dark neutrals, but a matching suit is safer.
+- Blazer plus trousers (matching): Counts as business professional.
+A non-matching blazer and trousers can work if both are very dark neutrals, but a matching suit is safer.

 Blouse or Dress Shirt